arokem/scipy-optimize/01-intro.md

 > luminance across the image.
 > Grating stimuli, like the one we used, are often used in vision science to
 > probe this sensitivity.
 This is a way for us to measure the effects
-> of the presencee of a surround on contrast perception.
+> of the presence of a surround on contrast perception.
 For example, it is well
 > known that the relative orientation of the surround affects the degree to
 > which the surround reduces the perceived contrast of the central patch.
 > If the surrounding grating is parallel to the stimulus (as in the case shown